The Ministry Falling

-"Harry," Lily laughed, "Darling, there's nothing to be shy about—"
+"Harry," she laughed, "darling, there's nothing to be shy about."

 The boy mumbled something, somewhere amidst his mother's armpit.

 "…No sweetheart, you're not in trouble.
-Mr Dumbledore has a few questions for you, that's all."
+Mr Dumbledore has a few questions for you."

-Dumbledore rummaged through his purple robe, and then tapped the armchair next to him.
+Dumbledore rummaged through his purple robes, and then tapped the armchair next to him.
 "Harry, sit here with me.
 I have a treat for you."

-The Mirror reluctantly obeyed and the old wizard pulled out a chocolate frog.
+The Mirror reluctantly obeyed and the old wizard pulled out a chocolate frog, handing it to him.

 "Would you like me to tell you an amazing, stupendous story, my boy?"
-Dumbledore asked, smiling
+Dumbledore smiled.

 Little Harry turned to his parents, again looking for support.
-They both smiled back and the boy nodded vigorously.
+They both smiled back.
 "Yes, thank you, Mr Dum-bly-dore."

 "How many years?" the boy interjected.

-James snorted into his cup of tea and Harry could see a cheeky smile appearing just beneath Dumbledore's grey whiskers.
+James snorted and Harry saw a cheeky smile appearing just beneath Dumbledore's grey whiskers.

 "Did he wear glasses?"

 "No, but he was just as small and skinny as you are and he asked a lot of questions too."
 He peered at the child above his half-moon spectacles.
-"This little boy was happy and he played with his brothers, but sometimes the children made things happen by accident because the magic in them exploded with bursts of energy.
+"This little boy was happy and he played with his brothers, but sometimes the children made things happen by accident because their magic was growing.
 This is all normal.
 This is all a part of growing up.
-But sometimes, this little boy's magical accidents felt different to him.
-They felt so powerful that he felt very tired afterwards and he would take long naps straight after.
+But sometimes, this boy's magical accidents felt different to him.
+They felt so powerful that he was very tired afterwards and had to take long naps.
 Do you understand, Harry?"

-"One day, this boy was playing hide and seek and he hid behind a big tree he touched this tree, and all of a sudden, he felt a surge of power—an energy he never felt before entered his body.
-The boy looked up and saw that the leaves on the tree were dying, and falling.
+"One day, this boy was playing hide and seek and hid behind a big tree.
+He touched this tree, and all of a sudden, he felt a strange power—an energy he never felt before entered his body.
+The boy looked up and saw that the leaves on the tree were dying.
 When he pulled away, the leaves started to recover and become green again.
 The boy touched the tree again, and he felt its power becoming a part of him.
 The tree died, but the boy now had the tree's power within him."

 "Stwange Mr Dum-bly-dore, but it felt nice.
 I will never do it again."
 The boy frowned, giving his father furtive glances.
-"Will Daddy be OK?"
+"Will Daddy be Okay?"

-Mirror Harry frowned.
-"Sort of, with Mildred, my cat… I touched her once, and I could feel her life and I could feel her feelings.
+Mirror Harry shrugged.
+"Sort of, with Mildred, my cat.
+I touched her once, and I could feel her feelings.
 She didn't like that and she bit me and—and she ran off."
 The boy held up a finger.
-"Can you see the scars?"
+"Can you see the scar?"

 "Oh dear, that does look nasty.
 Harry, eat your chocolate frog."
-Dumbledore looked up, gaining his parents' attention.
+Dumbledore looked up at his parents.

 "Surely he can't be?"
 James said.
-"Little children don't draw power from other living things… this is D-A-R-K—"
+"Little children don't draw power from other things.
+This is D-A-R-K—"

 Dumbledore played with his beard.
-"Yes they do at this young an age.
-It is natural for young— M-A-G-E-S. However it is only a short phase, a foretaste of what they can become with the honing of their ability.
-It is such a flitting glimpse that many do not recognise it for what it truly is.
+"Yes they do at this age.
+It is natural for young— M-A-G-E-S. It's only a short phase, called the Peperit Phase.
+It is a foretaste of what they can become with the honing of their ability.
+It is such a flitting glimpse that many don't recognise it for what it truly is.
 Therefore, many wizards grow up never knowing of their gift.
-If Harry had never retrieved your power, James, we may never have known."
+If Harry hadn't retrieved your power, James, we may never have known."

 "I rather we don't—"